TejasViswa/PIC20A_Disc/README.md

 ## PIC20A - Disc 1A and Disc 1B Spring 2023

+Both discussions and office hours on Tue and Thu

 Disc 1A - 11:00 to 11:50 AM | Physics and Astronomy 2748

 Disc 1B - 12:00 to 12:50 PM | Geology 6704

+Office Hours - 1:30 to 3:00 PM | PIC Lab MS 2000

 ### Welcome !!